 What is our favorite thing?

 We love their involvement with the community.
 Obviously, a chamber of commerce is all about building a strong, economically sound neighborhood or town.
-But the way Grater Oro Valley Chamber of Commerce really immerses themselves in the local events, and tries to get their members to work with each other is something else.
+But the way Greater Oro Valley Chamber of Commerce really immerses themselves in the local events, and tries to get their members to work with each other is very compelling.

 From the first meeting, the Director of Business Development already had in mind five or six ways that we could immediately get involved and a few connections we could make with current members to make future collaborations.